abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

 1. Now, to validate whether the **FluxConfiguration** was successfully created and the **complianceState** is **Compliant**, you have to run the command given below.

-   > **Note**: If the state is pending, retry the same command again after every 1 minute.
+   > **Note:** If the state is pending, retry the same command again after every 1 minute.

    ```
    az k8s-configuration flux show --resource-group $ResourceGroup --cluster-name microk8s-cluster --cluster-type connectedClusters --name cluster-config
    ```
-     > **Note**: that the sourceControlConfiguration resource is updated with compliance status, messages, and debugging information in the output.
+     > **Note:** that the sourceControlConfiguration resource is updated with compliance status, messages, and debugging information in the output.

    The output should include the following value as given here: ``"complianceState": "Compliant"``